mzattera/v4j/docs/005/index.md

 [   ] [   ] [   ] [   ] [ch ] [cth] [   ] [   ] [ o ] [   ] [ r ] [   ]
 ```

-We then see [{1}](#Note1) that tokens can be classified as follows:
+We can then see [{1}](#Note1) that tokens can be classified as follows:

 - 27'743 tokens (88.6% of total), corresponding to 2'820 different terms (55.2% of total), can be decomposed in slots accordingly to the above rules.
-We will call these tokens "**regular**".
+I will call these tokens "**regular**".

 - 2'956 tokens (9.4% of total), corresponding to 1'856 different terms (36.4% of total), can be divided in two parts, each composed by at least two Voynich characters,
 where each of these parts is a regular term.
-We will call these tokens "**separable**".
+I will call these tokens "**separable**".

   Moreover, we can see that for 1'379 separable terms (74.3% of total separable terms) their constituent parts appear as tokens in the text at least as often the whole
   separable term.
 For example, the term 'chockhy' appears 18 times in the text; it is a separable term that can be divided in two parts, each one being a regular term, as
   'cho'-'ckhy' which appear in the text 79 and 39 times respectively.
-We think this is an indication that many separable terms are possibly just two regular words that were written together
+I think this is an indication that many separable terms are possibly just two regular words that were written together
   (or the space between them was not read correctly by the transcriber of the text).
-  When we need to distinguish these terms from other separable terms, we will call them **verified separable** or simply **verified**.
+  When I need to distinguish these terms from other separable terms, I will call them **verified separable** or simply **verified**.

   **TODO** check the length of the parts and see if only short terms are joined.
 Check if separable tends to appear in tight spaces.